 Ignoring the CDC’s recommended schedule to spread out shots is risky because:

 - The schedule you pick will not have been tested.
-You are giving up a schedule that has been trialed and tested for a schedule that has little data to support it.
+You are giving up a schedule that is supported by thorough testing and clinical trial data for a schedule that has little data to support it.

 - By delaying vaccinations and spreading them out, you increase the risk that your child will encounter the virus without having built up sufficient immunity.